 The families are asking anyone with information on the crash or doctor to email them at GoodSamaritanDr19@gmail.com.

-is set-up to honor both Southeast High School graduates.
+A community scholarship fund is set-up to honor both Southeast High School graduates.